The Ultimate Limoncello Drizzle Mascarpone Cake Recipe

 2. Make the Cake Batter

-In a mixing bowl, whisk together eggs and sugar until light and fluffy.
-Gradually add melted butter, lemon zest, and limoncello, stirring well to combine.
+In a mixing bowl, whisk together the eggs and sugar until light and fluffy.
+This step helps incorporate air into the batter, ensuring a light, tender cake.

 In a separate bowl, sift together the flour, baking powder, baking soda, and salt.
-Slowly add the dry ingredients into the wet mixture, alternating with buttermilk.
-Stir in vanilla extract.
+Gradually add the dry ingredients into the wet mixture, alternating with the buttermilk.
+Stir in the vanilla extract last.

 3. Bake the Cake